ttt-fifo/python-dynamicload/README.md

-# Python 3.7 Dynamic Load Example
+# Python 3.7 Dynamic Load Recipe

 How to load your code dynamycaly is one commonly discussed topic for Python.
-There are multiple stackoverflow discussions about this (examples: <a href="https://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules" target="_blank">1</a>, <a href="https://stackoverflow.com/questions/547829/how-to-dynamically-load-a-python-class" target="_blank">2</a>) and the methods for dynamic loading have developed over time together with the development of the Python versions.
-In [PEP562](https://www.python.org/dev/peps/pep-0562/) the "magic methods for modules" were introduced and and they <a href="https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep562" target="_blank">became true in Python 3.7</a>.
+There are multiple stackoverflow discussions about this ([1](https://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules), [2](https://stackoverflow.com/questions/547829/how-to-dynamically-load-a-python-class)) and the methods for dynamic loading have developed over time together with the development of the Python versions.
+In [PEP562](https://www.python.org/dev/peps/pep-0562/) something I call "magic methods for modules" was introduced and and they [were implemented in Python 3.7](https://docs.python.org/3/whatsnew/3.7.html#whatsnew37-pep562).
 The [current implementation](examplepackage/__init__.py) of the dynamic loading is using exactly these Python 3.7 features.
-Why and when would you need to load your Python code dynamically?
+The goals of dynamic loading are: less memory footprint, choosing which code to be loaded during import time and during runtime.

+## Use Cases

 * Building a plugin system